 Moldova celebrates its national day on 27 August.

-Moldova is a republic with a President, His Excellency Nicolae Timofti as its Head of State and a His Excellency Prime Minister Iurie Leancă as its Head of Government.
+Moldova is a republic with a President, His Excellency Nicolae Timofti, as its Head of State and a Prime Minister, His Excellency Chiril Gaburici, as its Head of Government.
 The parliament is unicameral, comprising 101 seats, to which members are elected from party lists on a proportional representation basis.
 The President is directly elected by Parliament for a four-year term.
 The President, in turn, appoints the Prime Minister with the approval of Parliament.

 Moldova declared its independence from the Soviet Union on 27 August 1991.

 Moldova has actively participated in the EU's European Neighbourhood Policy.
 In February 2012, the EU launched Free Trade Agreement negotiations with Moldova.
 In April 2014, the EU lifted visa restrictions on Moldova, allowing its citizens to travel freely throughout the EU Schengen passport-free area.
-In June 2014, Moldova signed an Association Agreement with the EU which serves to deepen political, economic, and trade relations between Moldova and the EU.
+In June 2014, Moldova signed an Association Agreement with the EU which serves to deepen political, economic and trade relations.

-Moldova is a member of a number of international organisations including the United Nations, Organisation for Democracy and Economic Development, International Monetary Fund (IMF), World Bank and World Trade Organisation (WTO).
+Moldova is a member of a number of international organisations including the United Nations, International Monetary Fund (IMF), World Bank World Trade Organisation (WTO), Organization for Security and Co-operation in Europe (OSCE) and the European Bank for Reconstruction and Development.
 Moldova is a member of NATO’s Partnership for Peace and the EU’s Eastern Partnership along with Armenia, Azerbaijan, Belarus, Georgia, and Ukraine.

 Transnistria (Transdniestr) dispute

 In September 1990 (that is, before Moldova’s independence from the Soviet Union), Transnistria, the area east of the Dniester river, declared itself an independent state.
 This eventually led to a brief civil war in early 1992.
 A ceasefire agreement was later signed in July 1992.
 Transnistrian separatists established their own administration and Russia deployed peacekeeping troops into the region, which remain there.
-The region has been under Organisation for Security and Cooperation in Europe (OSCE) supervision since 1993.
+The region has been under OSCE supervision since 1993.